 Her name is pronounced "Goo-Goo mBAH-tah Raw".
 Her birth name, "Gugulethu", is a contraction of "igugu lethu", that means "Our Pride" in Zulu.

-Attended the Henry Box School and participated in the National Youth Music Theatre, having been interested in drama, dance, and musical theatre at a young age.
+Attended the Henry Box School and participated at the National Youth Theatre, having been interested in drama, dance, and musical theatre at a young age.

 Trained at the Royal Academy of Dramatic Art (RADA) in London, England.